 Undocumented immigrants do not have legal immigration status in the United States.
 They are not authorized to work, and they can be subject to detention and removal (deportation) proceedings if discovered by immigration enforcement agencies.

 A U visa is a nonimmigrant visa category created by the United States Congress to provide temporary legal status to victims of certain crimes who have suffered mental or physical abuse and are willing to assist law enforcement in the investigation or prosecution of those crimes.
 The U visa was established as part of the Victims of Trafficking and Violence Protection Act (VTVPA) in 2000.
-The U visa provides a pathway to LPR status.
+A U visa provides a pathway to LPR status.

 A T visa is a nonimmigrant visa category created by the United States Congress to provide temporary legal status to victims of human trafficking who have been subjected to severe forms of trafficking in persons and are willing to assist law enforcement in the investigation or prosecution of the trafficking crime.
 The T visa was established as part of the Trafficking Victims Protection Act (TVPA) in 2000.
 A T visa provides a pathway to LPR status.